munishrajora/MunishRajora.github.io/README.md

   - Formulated Binary Integer Programming subject to business constraints.
   - Utilized techniques such as Neural Network, Random Forest, Multi-linear Regression, and Binary Integer Programming.

+# SCHOLASTIC ACHIEVEMENTS

+- **GATE Qualified:** Successfully qualified the Graduate Aptitude Test in Engineering (GATE) in 2013 and 2015.
+GATE is a highly competitive examination conducted by the Indian Institutes of Technology (IITs) for admission to master's and PhD programs in IITs and NITs, showcasing a strong academic aptitude and commitment to higher education.

+# CO-CURRICULAR ACTIVITIES

+- **Placement Coordinator:** Served as the Placement Coordinator for the Mathematics Department at IIT Madras, demonstrating leadership and organizational skills in facilitating career opportunities for peers.

+- **Volunteer for Cancer Awareness:** Contributed as a volunteer for a Cancer Awareness program, actively participating in fundraising activities aimed at supporting cancer patients.
+This experience highlights a commitment to social responsibility and community engagement.

+- **Orchestra Participant:** Showcased musical talent and teamwork by participating in the Orchestra (H) at the Zonal Youth Festival of MDU Rohtak, where the performance was adjudged 3rd.
+This involvement in cultural activities underscores a well-rounded personality with interests beyond academics.